Karachi: Climate

-Karachi has a hot desert climate (Köppen: BWh) dominated by a long "Summer Season" while moderated by oceanic influence from the Arabian Sea.
-The city has low annual average precipitation levels (approx. 296 mm per annum), the bulk of which occurs during the July–August monsoon season.
+Karachi has a tropical semi arid climate (Köppen: BSh), formerly a desert climate, dominated by a long "Summer Season" while moderated by oceanic influence from the Arabian Sea.
+The city has annual average precipitation levels (approx. 296 mm per annum), the bulk of which occurs during the late June–September monsoon season.
 Summers are hot and humid, and Karachi is prone to deadly heatwaves.
+Over the past 20 years, rainfall has become more abundant.
+Tropical storms and thunderstorms, as well as flooding are becoming more common, especially during the summer monsoon.
 On the other hand, cool sea breezes typically provide relief during hot summer months.
 A text message-based early warning system alerts people to take precautionary measures and helps prevent fatalities during an unusually strong heatwave or thunderstorm.
 The winter climate is dry and lasts between December and February.
 It is dry and pleasant in winter relative to the warm hot season that follows, which starts in March and lasts until October.
 Proximity to the sea maintains humidity levels at near-constant levels year-round.
-Thus, the climate is similar to a humid tropical climate except for low precipitation and occasional temperatures well over 100 F (38 C) due to dry continental influence.
+Thus, the climate is similar to a humid tropical climate, except for the low precipitation and occasional temperatures well over 100 F (38 C) due to the influence of the Thar Desert nearby, close to the border with India.

+The city's highest annual rainfall was about 750–850 mm, recorded in the late 1970s.
 The city's highest monthly rainfall, 19 in, occurred in July 1967.
 The city's highest rainfall in 24 hours occurred on 7 August 1953, when about 278.1 mm of rain lashed the city, resulting in major flooding.

-Karachi's highest recorded temperature is 48.0 C which was recorded on 9May 1938, and the lowest is 0 C recorded on 21 January 1934.
+Karachi's highest recorded temperature is 48.0 C which was recorded on 22 and 23 April 2017, and the lowest is 0 C recorded on 21 January 1934.